senzing-garage/docker-yum/README.md

 This repository is a wrapper over the `yum` command.
 It can be used to download and extract RPMs.

-The running docker container installs the latest `senzingapi` packages.
+The default behavior is to install the latest `senzingapi` packages.

 ### Related artifacts